iisamika/weather_app_react/README.md

 * Set up the weather service in a free cloud hosting service, e.g. [AWS](https://aws.amazon.com/free/) or [Google Cloud](https://cloud.google.com/free/).

 * Write [ansible](http://docs.ansible.com/ansible/intro.html) playbooks for installing [docker](https://www.docker.com/) and the app itself.

+# What I did
+I completed the mandatory part of the assignment so current weather data (the images and temperature) for Helsinki is displayed.
+Also part of the assignment I created Dockerfiles for frontend and backend respectively and linked the two with a docker-compose.yml file.
+So now after navigating (or by simply opening the project with Visual Studio Code) to the correct folder location where docker-compose.yml is located at and then using command "docker-compose up --build" docker should build and run the project successfully (not sure if this is important but I had to use Docker Toolbox since I have Windows 7 and Docker desktop is not available for Windows 7).
+Though as a note I had to change the ENDPOINT in webpack.config.js to match my docker default machine ip address so I would assume that you would have to do the same.

+As for the optional exercises I completed the forecast part of the assignment and the app now displays the forecast for the next six hours with images, temperature, time and date.
+I tried to do the geolocation part also but realised too late that I would need a SSL certificate and to create one for localhost is doable but I don't know where or how OpenSSL certificate data is stored and if it can be uploaded to github...
+As of such if I had uploaded a project containing geolocation code the project would have not worked at all since regular http geolocation has been removed as a feature and no data would be shown.

+The app is not particularly pretty but it works which was at least for me the most important part.